 Those with combination skin have the option of choosing from two different foundation types, powder or liquid.
 Powder foundation is preferred for combination skin because it provides a matte look, while soaking up any excess oil from the face.
 However, for those looking for a dewier look, liquid foundation is a better option.
 Liquid foundation can illuminate your face, and if it is an oil-free liquid foundation, you don’t need to worry about excess oil buildup.

 By choosing oil free foundation, women with combination skin can provide oil control in areas such as the forehead, while hydrating your dry cheeks.
-According to Molly R. Stern, who is a makeup artist for celebrities, women with combination skin may have a hard time finding the perfect shade of foundation that provides both oil control and total coverage.
-Therefore, she suggests combining two different shades of oil-free foundation that complement your natural skin tone.
+Women with combination skin may have a hard time finding the perfect shade of foundation that provides both oil control and total coverage.
+Therefore, I suggest combining two different shades of oil-free foundation that complement your natural skin tone.

 In addition, using mineral makeup is also a good choice for combination skin, as it soaks up any oil on your face.
 Mineral makeup results in a matte finish, but there are other mineral-based foundation options for those seeking a dewier look.